 Example 3: Concept Map — Team Psychological Characteristics

-This diagram was created in ConceptDraw PRO using the Concept Maps Library from the Concept Maps Solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Concept Maps Library from the Concept Maps Solution.
 An experienced user spent 20 minutes creating this sample.

 This sample shows a concept map that depicts a team’s psychological characteristics.
 The concept map is very convenient tool for such diagrams, it allows visually represent all important details.
 For greater clarity the main ideas are brightly highlighted with color.
 You can easy highlight the ideas at your discretion.